QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

 .. code-block:: julia

-    struct FooNotTyped  # Immutable by default, use `mutable struct` otherwise a               # BAD!
-Not typed
+    struct FooNotTyped  # immutable by default, use `mutable struct` otherwise a
         b
         c
     end